Mediatization (media): Sport

 Sport is a prime example of mediatization.
 The organization of sports is highly influenced by the mass media, and the media in turn are influenced by sports.

 Sport has historically had a very close relationship with mass media through a parallel development of sports organizations and sports journalism.
 Big sports events, such as the Tour de France and the UEFA Champions League, were originally invented and initiated by newspapers.

 The mass media are important for sports organizations.
 The media help attract new participants, encourage spectators, and attract sponsors, advertisers, and investors.

 Broadcasting of sports events is important for sports organizations as well as for television stations.
-This has led to increasing commercialization of sports since the 1980's.
+This has led to increasing commercialization of sports since the 1980s.
 We have seen the development of close partnerships between a relatively small number of highly professional sports organizations and big broadcast organizations.
 The rules of the games, as well as tournament structures etc., have been adjusted to fit the entertainment focus of television and other news media.

 The commercialization of elite sport has led to an increased focus on individual athletes and individual teams through press photos, interviews, merchandise, and fan culture leading to the rise of stardom and extremely high salaries.

 The most popular sports can attract huge amounts of money through sponsorship and transmission rights, while a majority of less popular sports are marginalized and find it hard to attract funding.
 The most popular athletes, in particular, are traded or transferred at extreme prices.

-Popular sports events are used not only for advertising products and companies, but also for promoting countries through the organization of large international sporting events, such as the olympic games, world championships, etc.
+Popular sports events are used not only for advertising products and companies, but also for promoting countries through the organization of large international sporting events, such as the Olympic Games, world championships, etc.

 The commercialization and professionalization of sports has led to an increasing integration of sport enterprises and entertainment media, and a growing industry involving professional coaches, consultants, biomechanical experts, etc.

 These developments have led to new ethical concerns about the erosion of the spirit of amateurism and the ideals of fair play.
 Athletes in elite sports are often forced to play to the extreme limits of the rules in order to maximize their chances of winning.
 This makes them poor role models for amateurs and fans.
 The large sums of money at stake increase the temptations to various forms of cheating, such as unfair play, doping, match fixing, bribery, etc.

 Among the concerns are also sponsorships with unhealthy products and the gambling industry.

 The competition for exclusive transmission rights to popular sports events has driven up prices to such levels that several countries have implemented anti-siphoning laws to make sure that consumers have free access to watch these events.